jasperlee27/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit Tag

+ **MSS**

+1. User requests to edit tag of person.
+2. AddressBook displays person and existing tag.
+3. User requests to change tag e.g 'friends' to 'buddies'
+4. AddressBook asks for confirmation of change tag.
+5. User confirms with 'Y'.
+6. AddressBook changes tag of person <br>

+ **Extensions**

+2a.
+Person not found

+> Use case ends

+5a.
+User inputs N.

+> AddressBook shows an error message <br>
+ 	Use case resumes at step 2.

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.